Cell Growth and Differentiation

 Line 1: Functional genomics approaches to study cell growth and differentiation in Drosophila

-Hox genes encode transcription factors that are crucial during embryonic development having inputs on tissue growth, patterning and differentiation.
-Hox genes mutations are frequently associated to human malformations and altered Hox expression patterns have been documented during tumor progression.
-The main focus of our research is to unravel the mechanisms activated by the Hox transcription factors during embryonic development and cancer and how they are regulated at the transcriptional level.
-Currently we are characterizing the mechanisms directly regulated by Hox proteins in zebrafish, to better understand how their expression levels affect limb morphogenesis.
-In parallel we are also characterizing the mechanisms triggered by Hox de-regulation in epithelial derived carcinomas using zebrafish as preferential vertebrate model to perform in vivo assays (NORTE-01-0145-FEDER-000029).
+Hox genes encode transcription factors that are crucial for embryonic development, influencing tissue growth, patterning, and differentiation.
+Hox gene mutations are frequently associated with human malformations and altered levels of expression have been documented during oncogenic processes.
+The main focus of our research is to unravel the mechanisms activated by Hox transcription factors during embryonic development and cancer, and how they are regulated at the transcriptional level.
+We are currently characterizing mechanisms directly regulated by Hox proteins in zebrafish to better understand how their expression affects limb morphogenesis.
+In parallel, we are also characterizing mechanisms triggered by the dysregulation of Hox genes in breast cancer.
+More recently, we have also started to carry out drug trials for the development of novel therapies against cancer, namely to discover compounds that can reverse the effects of Hox gene dysregulation in oncological contexts.

 Selected Publications